BYU-CS-Discord/CSBot/README.md

 Creates a new reactboard or updates an existing one.
 A reactboard is a channel where the bot will repost messages that recieve a specified number of a specified reaction.
 The primary use is for a starboard where messages that receive the right number of stars will be added, along with how many stars they received.

+### /smite

+**[Admin Only]** Temporarily prevents a user from using bot commands for one hour.
+Administrators cannot be smitten, and attempting to smite the bot will result in the executor being smitten instead.
+Users who smite themselves receive a special response.

 ### /stats ( track / update / list / leaderboard / untrack )

 Tracks a statistic for the issuer.
 Use the `track` subcommand to begin tracking, `update` to add or subtract to it, `list` to show all the stats being tracked for the issuer, `leaderboard` to show the users with the highest scores for a stat, and `untrack` to stop tracking a stat for you.